 Miscellaneous: 33,880 colones or $67.76 USD

 My miscellaneous expenses were things like laundry, sunscreen, a poncho, and the departure tax.
 I didn’t factor these costs into my original budget plans.
-Moreover, I took a lot of taxis, because sometimes they were the fastest and most convenient way to go—but they were certainly not the cheapest.
+Moreover, I took a lot of taxis, because sometimes they were the fastest and most convenient way to go — but they were certainly not the cheapest.
 I overspent on food simply because I did eat a lot of nice seafood dinners on the coast as well as have some Western meals.
 Also, in many touristy areas a cheap meal can still cost 4,000 colones ($6 USD).

-Can You Do it Cheaper?
+Can You Do It Cheaper?

 Ways to Save Money

-There’s plenty of ways to save money in Costa Rica.
+There are plenty of ways to save money in Costa Rica.
 And if you don’t at least try to do some inexpensive things while here, your budget will go through the roof.

 Don’t drink.
 Drinking in bars in Costa Rica can be quite expensive.
 Local beer is typically 1,200 colones ($2.50 USD).
 Sometimes you can find it for around 900 colones, but that’s very rare and usually during a happy hour.
 I avoided drinking here simply because it was too expensive.

 Stay in dorms.
 Accommodation in Costa Rica isn’t cheap.
-I stayed at a few budget hotels and they were around 15,000 colones ($30 USD) per night.
-Dorm rooms offer the best value as they cost only 5,000 colones ($10 USD) per night.
-On the Caribbean coast, you can find them for around $8 USD.
+I stayed at a few budget hotels, and they were around 15,000 colones ($30 USD) per night.
+Dorm rooms offer the best value, as they cost only 5,000 colones ($10 USD) per night; on the Caribbean coast, you can find them for around $8 USD.

 Couchsurf.
 Don’t like dorms?
-Use the site Couchsurfing, which can connect you will locals who will let you stay at their house for free.
+Use the site Couchsurfing, which can connect you with locals who will let you stay at their house for free.
 It’s a great way to meet locals and cut down your accommodation costs.

 Drink the water.
 Though I spent 9,150 colones on bottled water, the water in Costa Rica is safe to drink.
 I would always lose my water bottle and have to replace it, but if you can remember to keep yours, refill it from the tap and avoid spending money on water.